 • Date, time, and location of the incident

 • Name(s) of agency employee(s) or others

-Step 1: The complainant will contact Katie Ragan to report the complaint by phone, mail or email, (contact information listed above).
-Mrs. Ragan will respond within two to five business days to the complaint.
+Step l: The complainant will contact Katie Ragan to report the complaint by phone, mail or email, (contact information listed above).
+Mrs. Ragan will contact the complainant within two to five business days in response to the complaint.
 If no response or resolution to complaint proceed to step two.